-Description: Contracts (4A) C 26014 is for demolition of existing buildings and utility relocation.
+Description: Contract (4A) C 26014 is for demolition of existing buildings and utility relocation.
 The scope is to prepare the construction site for construction staging and subsequent heavy civil construction work.

-Contract (4B) C 26007 is for the construction of the station cavern and G3/G4 tunnels to the existing 63rd Street/Lexington Avenue Station for the 72nd Street Station.
-Major construction work includes tunnel mining, tunnel lining, station cavern, station entrance and elevator shafts.
+Contract (4B) C 26007 is for the construction of the station cavern and G3/G4 tunnels from 72nd Street Station to the existing 63rd Street/Lexington Avenue Station for the 72nd Street Station.
+Major construction work includes tunnel mining, tunnel lining, station cavern, station entrance, and elevator shafts.